 An optional basis for calculating taxable profits is available to small unincorporated businesses.
 If an owner of a business decides to use the cash basis, the business profits would be taxed on cash receipts less cash payments of allowable expenses subject to a number of tax adjustments.

-The optional scheme requires an election by the business owner and is only available where the business receipts are less than the VAT registration threshold (or twice that for recipients of the new Universal Credit).
+The optional scheme requires an election by the business owner and is only available where the business receipts are less than £150,000.
+Businesses can stay in the scheme up to a total business turnover of £300,000 per year.